kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/README_APP.md

 - Home loads a single page of 30 items for trending.
 - No infinite scroll or periodic refresh is performed.
 - An explicit "Load more" button fetches and appends the next 30 items each time (perPage=30).
 Results are de-duplicated by id and end-of-list is detected when fewer than a page is returned or no new items are added.
 The button shows a loading state and is disabled while fetching.
-- Home filter container now includes: Media Type toggle (Anime / Manga / Both), genre multiselect, status select (informational), and a fixed popularity sort label.
+- Home filter container includes: Media Type toggle (Anime / Manga / Both), genre multiselect, and status select.
+  - Status filter is applied client-side against item.status when present; items without a status are excluded when a status is selected.
   - When "Both" is selected, pages alternate between Anime and Manga to keep pagination consistent.
 - Global title search remains in the TopBar but is not used by the Home filter container.
+- Popularity sort UI has been removed; the underlying query uses the API’s trending/popularity ordering.
 - GraphQL uses a simple in-memory cache (no TTL or invalidation).

 ## Supabase Setup (Schema)